Green-Software-Foundation/if/github-processes.md

 - [`if-unofficial-plugins`](https://github.com/Green-Software-Foundation/if-unofficial-plugins)
     - source code for plugins relying on third party data/APIs
     - intended to be deprecated and removed in mid-term future
-    - plugins int his repo should be handed over to relevant orgs to maintain
+    - plugins in this repo should be handed over to relevant orgs to maintain
 - [`if-plugin-template`](https://github.com/Green-Software-Foundation/if-plugin-template)
     - template for new plugins
     - intended for builders to bootstrap IF-compatible plugin development